StorjOld/metatool/README.md

 # Guide for metatool
-metadisk.py is a console utility purposed for interact with Metadisk service.
+metadisk.py is a console utility purposed for interact with the Metadisk service.
-It completely repeat all action that you can perform with Metadisk service through the "curl" terminal command, described at the <http://dev.storj.anvil8.com/> page.
+It completely repeat all actions that you can perform with the Metadisk service through the "curl" terminal command, described at the <http://dev.storj.anvil8.com/> page.
 > **_Note:_ metadisk.py** for running require Python3 interpreter and installed packages specified at the __setup.sh__

-Below is the thorough specification of metadisk.py usage.
+Below is the thorough specification for the metadisk.py usage.

 ---

-In common for running application you may use `python3` terminal command with specified `metadisk.py` and required arguments.
+In the common for running the application you may use the `python3` terminal command with specified `metadisk.py` and required arguments.
-For plain test run you can enter the following command in the terminal(in the same current directory as metadisk.py):
+For the plain test run you can enter the following command in the terminal(in the same current directory as metadisk.py):

     $ python3 metadisk.py -h